-When comparing your options, be sure to pay attention to the annual fee and rate of interest you will pay, as well as any interest free periods offered, and rewards programs or extras provided.
+When comparing your options, be sure to pay attention to the annual fee and rate of interest you’ll pay, as well as any interest free periods, the rewards programs and any extra perks.
 Weigh the value of these against what you’re paying out in interest and fees.

 Want more?
 Check out our Credit Card Application Tips.

 Having a credit card application declined is more than just frustrating, it can also damage your chances of being approved in the future.
-Every time you apply for a credit card, it is noted in your credit file.
-A list of declined applications may signal high risk to potential card providers, causing them to decline future applications.
+Every application is noted in your credit file.
+Every declined application signals high risk to future lenders, who might decline you based on your unfortunate credit history.

 Want to improve your chances of approval?
 Here are some mistakes you should avoid.